The best Wordle tips - from a linguistics expert

 Some users swear by starting each game with the same word.
 Usually vowel-heavy, some popular starting words include ‘ADIEU’, ‘STEAK’, ‘TREAD’, ‘TABLE’ and ‘AUDIO’.

 But is this really the best tactic?
-Murphy, who is a Wordle fan herself and plays the game daily in three different languages, says she varies the words she starts with but they are always consonant-heavy.
+Murphy, a Wordle fan who plays the game daily in three different languages, says she varies the words she starts with – but they are always consonant-heavy.

 “Whereas if you guess something vowel-heavy like ‘ALIEN’ at the start, you might learn that the word has an ‘A’ and an ‘E’, but a lot of words have those two vowels – you haven’t ruled as many words out.